Haroonabdulrazaq/ror-social-scaffold/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
-- Fork the repository on github
+- Fork this repository on github
 - Change directory into the repository
 - Install all gems
 - Create Database